0xilis/libNeoAppleArchive/docs/NeoAAArchiveGeneric.md

 # NeoAAArchiveGeneric

 NeoAAArchiveGeneric is a type that is for representing a generic Apple Archive.
-This means it can represent RAW and LZFSE compressed Apple Archives.
-It is intended to support ZLIB, LZ4 and LZMA compression, however this has not yet been added to libNeoAppleArchive.
+This means it can represent RAW, LZFSE, and ZLIB compressed Apple Archives.
+It is intended to support LZBITMAP, LZ4 and LZMA compression, however this has not yet been added to libNeoAppleArchive (although LZBITMAP is in the aea side).
 It holds the uncompressed, raw `NeoAAArchivePlain` in the `raw` field.

 | Function      | Notes      |
 | ------------- | ------------- |